Skip to content

 Remote provider discovery via mDNS/DNS-SD (service type _slop._tcp) is reserved but not specified.

 Current behavior: Local discovery works via ~/.slop/providers/ files and web discovery via <meta> tags and /.well-known/slop.
-Remote providers must be configured manually (hardcoded URLs).
+Remote providers must still be configured manually (hardcoded URLs).

 Impact: AI agents can’t automatically discover SLOP providers on the local network.
 Only matters for multi-machine setups.